cyberbotics/webots/docs/guide/tutorial-8-the-supervisor.md

 "MFNode" stands for multi-field node whereas "sf_node" stands for single-field node.

 > As previously mentioned, the [Nao](nao.md) should be added to the `children` field of the `root` node, and as you might guess, this `children` field is of type multi-field.
-This method is suitable for simple objects, for very complex ones like a custom made robot where the description could be hundreds or thousands of lines long, this method is not ideal.

 > Let's add it from string after 20 time steps, add the following snippet in `CODE PLACEHOLDER 2`:
 > ```python